Friedrich Karl Florian: Nazi career

 On 16 November 1942, Florian was named Reich Defense Commissioner for his Gau and in October 1944 he was made head of the Düsseldorf Volkssturm contingent.

 On 23 March 1945, Florian and two other Gauleiters from the industrial Ruhr area (Albert Hoffmann and Fritz Schlessmann) met with Reichsminister of Armaments and War Production Albert Speer.
 Speer tried to convince them to ignore Adolf Hitler’s Nero Decree mandating a scorched earth policy ahead of the Allied armies’ advance.
 A rabid Nazi, Florian alone argued in favor of the policy.
-He read aloud a proclamation he intended to issue ordering evacuation of the population of Düsseldorf and setting fire to all buildings, leaving the Allies a burned out, deserted city.
+He read aloud a proclamation he intended to issue ordering the evacuation of the population of Düsseldorf and setting fire to all buildings, leaving the Allies a burned-out, deserted city.
 However, in the end, he did not issue the proclamation and was unable to implement these drastic actions before the Allies captured the city.

 Postwar life

-Captured by US forces on 17 April 1945 and interned at the Esterwegen concentration camp, Florian made two suicide attempts while in custody, by poison and by jumping out a third floor window.
-He was charged with ordering the execution of five Düsseldorf citizens who in April 1945 had attempted to surrender the city to the US Army, but he was acquitted in March 1949.
-Shortly afterward in June 1949, Florian was convicted by the denazification court and was sentenced to six years in prison and a 20,000 Reichsmark fine because of his leadership role in the Nazi Party.
-Taking into consideration time already served, he was released on 1 May 1951.
+Captured by US forces on 17 April 1945 and interned at the Esterwegen concentration camp, Florian made two suicide attempts while in custody, by poison and by jumping out a third-floor window.
+He was charged with ordering the execution of five Düsseldorf citizens who in April 1945 had attempted to surrender the city to the US Army, but was acquitted in March 1949.
+Shortly afterwards in June 1949, Florian was convicted by the denazification court and was sentenced to six years in prison and a 20,000 Reichsmark fine because of his leadership role in the Nazi Party.
+Taking into consideration the time already served, he was released on 1 May 1951.
 He then found employment as an industrial representative.
 He remained a convinced Nazi and maintained contact with former associates from the Nazi era.
+According to information obtained by British intelligence, he was a close collaborator of Werner Naumann in the organization known as the Naumann Circle that attempted to infiltrate political parties in West Germany in the early 1950s.

 Character assessment

 During his stay in Düsseldorf, the racialist, right-wing journalist Lothrop Stoddard described Florian thus: "He was a distinctly sinister-looking type; hard-faced, with a cruel eye and a still crueler mouth.
 A sadist, if I ever saw one.
-I can imagine how unpopular he must be among the good-natured, kindly Duesseldorfers."
+I can imagine how unpopular he must be among the good-natured, kindly Duesseldorfers".